isl-org/Open3D/docs/tutorial/Basic/file_io.rst

     Testing IO for meshes ...
     TriangleMesh with 1440 points and 2880 triangles.

-By default, Open3D tries to infer point cloud file type by extension.
-Below is a list of supported point cloud file types.
+By default, Open3D tries to infer the file type by the filename extension.
+Below is a list of supported triangle mesh file types.

 ========== =======================================================================================
 Format     Description